Electronic signatures in South Africa are approved under The Electronic Communications and Transactions Act (ECTA) instituted in 2002.

 It's a mechanism to guarantee the integrity of an electronic document and to authenticate the author.
 The electronic signature can’t be canceled or reproduced on another document and is impossible to counterfeit.
 Since 1 July 2016 – the date the eIDAS Regulation (electronic identification and trust services) became law – its minimum legal value is the same throughout the European Union.
 This regulation specifies in particular that the qualified electronic signature has the same status and the same legal effects as its handwritten equivalent.

-It's no surprise that electronic signatures are becoming increasingly indispensable in the various commercial exchanges within the banking and insurance, retail, human resources and real estate sectors.
+It's no surprise that digital signatures are becoming increasingly indispensable in the various commercial exchanges within the banking and insurance, retail, human resources and real estate sectors.

 From our work with implementing electronic signatures here at CM.com, we've compiled a list of the top 4 problems solved by electronic signatures.